Maggie’s tips for boosting your brain

 5. A regular sleep routine is essential for life.
 The same pattern will become anchored in the unconscious mind and the body will automatically be preparing for sleep as you begin the routine.
 Packing up your homework into your school bag, switching off your computer and iPod, and turning your phone off or leaving it on silent in another room is an excellent way to ‘close’ your mind from being in work or socialising mode.
 Then a shower or bath if that relaxes you – it can stimulate others.
 Work out what works best for you.

-6. Sleep loss elevates the stress hormone cortisol, which stimulates the body to make fat.
-The human growth hormone is also disrupted.
+6. Sleep loss elevates the stress hormone cortisol, which is lipogenic, meaning it stimulates the body to make fat.
+Human growth hormone is also disrupted.
 Normally secreted as a pulse at the beginning of sleep, growth hormone is essential for the breakdown of fat and for, well, growing!

 7. Try a detox bath to help you have a really good night’s sleep: 1-2 cups of Epsom Salts or magnesium salts in a warm-to-hot bath for 20 minutes.
 This is great around exams or during study times.
 It works really well.
 If you are tossing and turning an hour after you have gone to bed – get up and try this.